March 20, 2017

 I got the opportunity to teach a course in agent-based financial economics and this blog post serves as a preliminary landing page for interested students.
 If you want to be kept up to date, please provide your e-mail here.

-Course description: This is a joint course for UZH and ETH students on agent-based financial economics, a controversial but also promising modeling methodology that thrives best when combining economics knowledge with sound software engineering.
+Course description: This is a master level course for students in economics, banking & finance, and computer science.
+Agent-based financial economics is a controversial but also promising modeling methodology that thrives best when combining economics knowledge with sound software engineering.
 The course starts with an introduction to the principles of agent-based modeling, including its strength and weaknesses.
-Then, step by step, we will create a large- scale economic simulation by introducing new and increasingly sophisticated agents (households, firms, banks, funds, etc), comparing the simulated outcomes with the equilibria known from classic economic theory.
-These agents will be implemented by interdisciplinary teams of UZH and ETH students.
-The fitness of these economic agents will be tested in a competitive setting.
+Then, step by step, we create a large-scale economic simulation by introducing new and increasingly sophisticated agents (households, firms, funds, etc.), comparing the simulated outcomes with the equilibria known from classic economic theory.
+These agents are implemented by interdisciplinary teams of two students each, one from economics or finance and one from computer science.
+The fitness of these economic agents is tested in a competitive setting.
 Due to the complexity of the simulation, agents will likely have to resort to behavioral heuristics.
-The interesting question is: Will the invisible hand succeed in guiding them towards the rational expectations outcome anyway?
+The interesting question is: will the invisible hand succeed in guiding them towards the efficient outcome anyway?